What is RRP?

 How is RRP diagnosed?

 RRP is typically diagnosed by an ear, nose and throat physician (ENT) performing an examination of the larynx.
 Some physicians may start with a mirror examination, which is done using a mirror placed in the back of the throat reflecting light down the throat and onto the vocal folds.
-More typically a doctor or a trained speech-language pathologist diagnoses RRP via an indirect laryngoscopy in the ENT office.
+Typically, a doctor or a trained speech-language pathologist diagnoses RRP via an indirect laryngoscopy in the ENT office.
 This involves the placement of a flexible fiberoptic camera through the nose to further visualize the vocal folds in the throat or the use of a straight, rigid camera placed through the mouth that shines down the throat onto the vocal folds.
 In addition to allowing the ENT to view the larynx, a video record can also be obtained with these instruments.
 Some otolaryngologists or speech pathologists may use a videostroboscopy to obtain an even more detailed look.
-However, to make an absolutely definitive diagnosis of RRP a direct laryngoscopy (usually in conjunction with surgical removal of papilloma growths) must be performed in an operating room with the patient under general anesthesia at which time a biopsy is taken and tested for HPV.
+However, to make an absolutely definitive diagnosis of RRP, a direct laryngoscopy (usually in conjunction with surgical removal of papilloma growths) must be performed in an operating room with the patient under general anesthesia.
+At this time, a biopsy is taken and tested for HPV.
+It may also be typed for HPV 6 or HPV 11.

-For more answers to commonly asked questions, check out our child-friendly FAQs.
+For more answers to commonly asked questions, check out our FAQs.